armdevvel/prefix/README.md

-# prefix
+# libprefix

-Common prefix (simulated root) and "well-known directory" location logic (flexible paths.h)
+Common prefix (simulated root) and "well-known directory" location logic.
+Provides `paths.h` on platforms that never heard of it.